mantidproject/documents/Design/DataProcessorAlgorithmUI/DataProcessingUserInterface.md

 The high-level solution involves refactoring and further generalizing the Reflectometry Reduction Interface into a **Data Processor User Interface**.

 **Key solution features**
-* The bulk of the solution will be about generating a `MantidQt::API::UserSubWindow` subclass called `DataProcessorAlgorithmWindow`
+* The bulk of the solution will be about generating a `QWidget` subclass called `DataProcessorAlgorithmWidget`
-* `DataProcessorAlgorithmWindow`  will take the name of the `DataProcessorAlgorithm` as one of its construction arguments
+* `DataProcessorAlgorithmWidget`  will take the name of the `DataProcessorAlgorithm` as one of its construction arguments
-* The `DataProcessorAlgorithmWindow` will provide virtual functions for overriding a `preProcess` and `postProcess`
+* The `DataProcessorAlgorithmWidget` will provide virtual functions for overriding a `preProcess` and `postProcess`

 ##Questions##